More About Clinical Trials

 Clinical Research FAQs

 The end of the clinical trial does not mark the end of all communication between you and the research team.
-Once treatment is completed and the study is closed, participants should feel free to ask the trial staff what treatment they were getting.
-The study staff shares this information as soon as it is available, and they are allowed to do so.
+Once treatment is complete- and the study is closed- participants should feel free to ask the trial staff what treatment they received.
+The study staff shares this information as soon as it is available (if they are allowed to do so).
 They will also share the clinical trial results when they become available.

-The length of a clinical trial varies depending on several factors, such as the type of illness and the type of medicine being researched.4 For example, if the study is researching a treatment for a chronic condition, participants’ progress on the trial may be tracked over a relatively long period of time.
-Studies of antibiotics on the other-hand conclude quickly as patients are typically treated on study for a few days only.
+The length of a clinical trial depends on several factors, such as the type of illness and medication/device being researched.
+For example, if the study is conducting research on a treatment for a chronic condition, the participant will be observed for a relatively long period.
+However, a clinical study for an antibiotic may quickly conclude because participants complete treatment within a couple of days.

 Reimbursable & Compensation Costs

 - Travel expenses

 Compensation for participation in a clinical trial can take many forms.
 It may include:

 - Payment and other additional benefits, if anything.

 - Payments and reimbursement to make up for any inconveniences.

 Compensation is most common in Phase I trials with healthy volunteers.
 It is given to participants as recognition of their time and as an appreciation for their contribution to science.